earth4723/earth4723.github.io/index.md

 ---

-## About EARTH
+## EARTH 4723

-### ¡Hola, nosotros somos EARTH 4723 que por sus siglas en inglés, significa Ecologic and Advanced Robotics Technologies for hummanity!.
+### Hello, we are EARTH 4723 which stands for Ecologic and Advanced Robotics Technologies for hummanity!
-### Somos un grupo de jovenes que se dedica a la difusión de la ciencia y la tecnología con bases ecologicas
+### We are a group of young people dedicated to the dissemination of science and technology with ecological bases.
-### Somos un equipo de la [Universidad Tecmilenio](http://tecmilenio.mx)
+### We are a team of [Tecmilenio University](http://tecmilenio.mx)
 ---

 ![image](https://user-images.githubusercontent.com/83673358/128615139-0984e042-6f55-4966-a905-c6b2a0b84edc.png)